 - High professional ethics

-- Knowledge of PoC language (e.g. Farsi or Arabic) will be considered a valuable asset
+- Knowledge of PoC language (e.g. Farsi or Arabic) is essential

 - Ability to work in a multinational and multicultural environment

 - Proactivity, with a sound commitment to teamwork and with a spirit of genuine collaboration